Facts about Miguel de Cervantes

 Miguel de Cervantes Biography

-Because of his injury Cervantes was nicknamed “the cripple of Levanto”… Don Quixote is the basis for the musical Man of La Mancha… Cervantes died on the same day as author William Shakespeare.
+Because of his injury Miguel de Cervantes Saavedra (his full name) was nicknamed “the cripple of Levanto”… Don Quixote is the basis for the musical Man of La Mancha… Cervantes died on the same day as author William Shakespeare.